Documentation / Developers

 You need NodeJS, Docker, np (npm install --global np), Firefox and Chrome installed on your machine.

-To be able to release a new version you new to have access to our Docker account, npm, our GitHub repos and use 2FA.
+To be able to release a new version you need to have access to our Docker account, npm, our GitHub repos, and 2FA.

 To do a release you need to first install np (a better npm publish): npm install --global np